MegEngine/InferLLM/README.md

 Running ChatGLM model please refer to [ChatGLM model documentation](./application/chatglm/Readme.md).

 If it is executed locally, execute `./chatglm -m chatglm-q4.bin -t 4` directly.
 If you want to execute it on your mobile phone, you can use the adb command to copy alpaca and the model file to your mobile phone, and then execute `adb shell ./chatglm -m chatglm-q4.bin -t 4`.

+The default device is CPU, if you want to inference with GPU, please use `./chatglm -m chatglm-q4.bin -g GPU` to specify the GPU device.

 - x86 is：Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz
 ![x86 running](./assets/ChatGLM-x86.gif )
 - android is xiaomi9，Qualcomm SM8150 Snapdragon 855